michallm/classlab/README.md

 ## Getting Started

-To get a local copy up and running follow these simple steps(it's not a easy task):
+To get a local copy up and running follow these simple steps(it's not an easy task):

 ### Prerequisites